 This can make it difficult for you to get approved for auto loans, mortgages and other types of financing.
 You may even have problems getting approved for apartment rentals.

-These are some of the facts about bankruptcy that you should know before you declare bankruptcy.
+You should know how bankruptcies work before you declare bankruptcy.
 A consultation with a bankruptcy attorney will provide you with information about bankruptcy options and other debt relief solutions.

 Are you looking for debt relief?
-Contact us today to schedule a free consultation.
+Contact the Law Offices of Douglas Jacobson today to schedule a free consultation.